 I get emails from students every day with Resume questions.
 Here are some common tips for all of you.
-Resume is your only Marketing tool for most roles, and it should show you in the best light possible, so it … Continue reading Help, my Resume screams inexperienced!
+Resume is your only Marketing tool for most roles, and it should show you in the best light possible, so it is extremely important that you take it seriously and think before you write.
+Think about … Continue reading Help, my Resume screams inexperienced!

 Most recent graduates face rejection on a daily basis.
 It is extremely hard to get a job on OPT visa let alone find an employer to sponsor you.
 So, I am sure this question comes up at one point.
 It is quite easy for international students to come up with years of experience back home … Continue reading Fake it ’til you make it???

 Braun Weiss Inc. focuses on Financial Services Industry and Financial systems, so we work with, talk to, meet...many Finance candidates and go through many many Resumes.
 It is obviously common sense that someone who is a CPA will know about basics of Accounting, but if you do not have a CPA or CFA your master's … Continue reading What are core Finance and Accounting competencies that you should list in your Resume?

 We keep writing about this over and over again, because I still see dozens of Resumes on a daily basis that is lacking the basics.
 They just have educational details and tons of school work details, but not enough work experience.
 Even candidates with experience barely lists 2-3 bullet points and saturate their Resume with … Continue reading I have no relevant job experience, so I simply won’t list anything on my Resume…